trashpanda001/docker-centos-sshd/README.md

 # The root password is "root".
 ```

-## Extending this image
+## Customization through extension

+This image doesn't attempt to be "the one" solution that suits everyone's needs.
+It's actually pretty useless in the
+real world.
+But it is easy to extend via your own `Dockerfile`.

-Instead of trying to make this image really smart, just add our own layer to configure things the way you prefer.
-For example, may want to change the root password to something more fun, like "password" or "sunshine":
+Change the root password to something more fun, like "password" or "sunshine":

 ```dockerfile
 FROM sickp/centos-sshd:latest
 RUN echo "root:sunshine" | chpasswd
 ```

-Or disable the root password completely, and use an SSH key instead:
+Disable the root password completely, and use your SSH key instead:

 ```dockerfile
 FROM sickp/centos-sshd:latest